cecileane/simulation-hiddenparalogy-ratevariation/note.md

 3) Change SnaQ to run boostrap --> Done
   Depending on the number of findgraph to be run, maybe we want to increase the hmax of snaq as well?

+4) Notes about AIC/BIC in Maier et al. (2023): The authors note that applying AIC and BIC is not straightforward for AGs, because the number of independent parameters in an AG is topology-dependent.
+It is not solely determined by the number of groups, drift edges, or admixture events.
+This issue means that previous studies that used AIC/BIC thresholds to reject models were often overly aggressive, assuming the models had the same number of degrees of freedom when in fact they did not​

+Thus, instead of relying strictly on AIC and BIC, the authors employ a cross-validation-based likelihood scoring approach.
+This method: 1.
+Uses different blocks of SNPs for model fitting and evaluation.
+2. Prevents overfitting by ensuring that complex models do not simply fit better because they have more parameters.

+Thus, AIC and BIC should not be used when examining the best graph in our study.

 Emprical paper list: